 Configuring DKIM for a sending domain

 To begin signing your outbound email messages with DKIM open the "Sender Domains & DKIM" configuration page for your service, found under your account in the DuoCircle client area.
-DKIM signing is performed on a per-domain basis, so you must list on this page all domains which will send mail through your Outbound SMTP service.
+DKIM signing is performed on a per-domain basis, so you must list on this page all domains which will send mail through your Outbound SMTP relay service.
 Once you have populated this list you may enable DKIM for specific domains by clicking the red "NO" button in the row of each domain.

 This action will enable DKIM signing for that domain and also generate a new DKIM key if no previous key is already known to the system.
 The red "NO" button will turn to a green "YES" on success, and you will now see two options under the "DKIM tools" heading: